 Who This Is For

 You're already using Claude Code.
 You've figured out the basics — how to prompt it, how to structure your CLAUDE.md, when to use sub-agents.
 But you're still hitting rework.
+84% of developers now use AI tools, and the ceiling isn't the model — it's the spec.
 Not because Claude Code is bad, but because the spec is thin.
 You described what you wanted in one sentence and expected the model to fill in everything it doesn't know about your codebase, your conventions, and your intent.
 That's the gap Tekk closes.

 This is for solo founders and small teams shipping real software with AI coding agents.
 You don't have a dedicated architect to write specs.
 You don't have time for a 20-page PRD.
 But you need something between "a sentence" and "a full design document" — and that something needs to be grounded in your actual code, not generic best practices from a training dataset.